-Heading into the fourth quarter of 2018, a total of 17 of the hedge funds tracked by Insider Monkey were long this stock, representing no change from one quarter earlier.
-Below, you can check out the change in hedge fund sentiment towards WTI over the last 13 quarters.
-With the smart money's capital changing hands, there exists an "upper tier" of noteworthy hedge fund managers who were upping their stakes meaningfully (or already accumulated large positions).
+Heading into the third quarter of 2019, a total of 22 of the hedge funds tracked by Insider Monkey were long this stock, a change of -8% from the previous quarter.
+Below, you can check out the change in hedge fund sentiment towards WTI over the last 16 quarters.
+So, let's review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Seeing as W&T Offshore, Inc. (NYSE:WTI) has witnessed falling interest from the entirety of the hedge funds we track, we can see that there was a specific group of funds that decided to sell off their full holdings by the end of the third quarter.
-Intriguingly, Matthew Hulsizer's PEAK6 Capital Management cut the biggest position of all the hedgies tracked by Insider Monkey, comprising close to $0.3 million in call options, and Glenn Russell Dubin's Highbridge Capital Management was right behind this move, as the fund dropped about $0.2 million worth.
-These moves are important to note, as aggregate hedge fund interest stayed the same (this is a bearish signal in our experience).
+Judging by the fact that W&T Offshore, Inc. (NYSE:WTI) has faced declining sentiment from hedge fund managers, we can see that there was a specific group of hedgies who were dropping their full holdings by the end of the second quarter.
+Intriguingly, Paul Marshall and Ian Wace's Marshall Wace LLP sold off the biggest position of the 750 funds monitored by Insider Monkey, totaling about $1.4 million in call options, and Matthew Hulsizer's PEAK6 Capital Management was right behind this move, as the fund dumped about $1.3 million worth.
+These moves are important to note, as aggregate hedge fund interest fell by 2 funds by the end of the second quarter.

 View table here if you experience formatting issues.